 ‘Projects’ lets you search for available projects.

 Payments and Withdrawals

-If you are awarded a project, we charge you a project fee relative to the value of the selected bid, as an introduction fee, between 1% and 5,5% on Bitcoin and 4,9% and 6,9% on local currency (all new accounts start at the maximum percentage and are adjusted depending on your individual profile level) or the BTC equivalent of $10.00 USD, whichever is greater.
+If you are awarded a project, we charge you a project fee relative to the value of the selected bid, as an introduction fee, between 1% and 5,5% (all new accounts start at the maximum percentage and are adjusted depending on your individual profile level) or the BTC equivalent of $10.00 USD, whichever is greater.

 You can then request to withdraw all, or a portion of this amount (with a minimum of BTC0.005) via your crypto/bitcoin wallet.

 Withdrawals to Coinbase Bitcoin wallets are free.
 For withdrawals to other Bitcoin wallets we charge a flat rate fee of the BTC equivalent of *$2.50 to transfer your withdrawal Bitcoin amount to a crypto wallet of your choosing to cover network fees.
 Withdrawals may take up to 7 days to process.
 A Fastrack option is available for a fee.
 There may be additional fees levied by your wallet provider or the crypto currency transactions exchange itself.

 We impose a minimum withdrawal, after fees, of BTC 0.005.

 *We reserve the right to alter the network fee charge in cases of extreme BTC volatility.